Why?

 How does the Cell ID data work?

-The RSM Links on Tower or Point to Point locations don't work?
+The links back to RSM on Tower or Point to Point locations don't work?